 Grade 12 is required

-For Stores II completion of a post-secondary education in material handling, inventory control, or management is needed
+Post-secondary in material handling, inventory control, or management for higher classifications

 Stores attendants are located in a number of different facilities including hospitals and other health-care centers.
 They may work full-time or part-time hours, primarily during business hours, Monday to Friday.
 Stores attendants should be in good physical condition.
 They spend a considerable amount of time on their feet, working on loading docks.
 They work with pallet jacks, tow machines, dollies and supply carts.
 Crouching and bending may be required.

 If working in a warehouse, a valid Transportation of Dangerous Goods Certificate or Forklift/Powered Equipment Certificate may be required.